On dispersability of some circulant graphs: Definitions

-A {\bf layout} of a graph is an ordering of its vertices along a circle with edges joining vertices as chords.
-A {\bf book embedding} \cite{bk79} of a graph is a layout and an edge-coloring such that {\it edges of the same color do not cross}.
-The color classes form the {\bf pages} of the book embedding.
-A {\bf matching} book embedding \cite{pck-bica} requires, in addition, that {\it edges of the same color don't share an endpoint}.
-The {\bf matching book thickness} $mbt(G)$ of a graph $G$ is the least number of colors (pages) over all layouts and edge-colorings.
-If $\tau$ is a particular ordering of the vertices, then $mbt(G,\tau)$ denotes the matching book thickness relative to $\tau$.
-Clearly $mbt(G) \leq mbt(G,\tau)$ for any ordering $\tau$.
+A drawing of a graph is {\bf outerplane} (or {\bf convex} or {\bf circular}) if its vertices are placed along a circle (or the boundary of any convex region) and the edges are straight lines.
+Two edges in an outerplane drawing {\bf cross} if they intersect at a non-endpoint.
+Let $(G,\omega)$ denote the outerplane drawing of a graph $G$ with cyclic order $\omega$ on $V(G)$.

-The {\bf chromatic index} $\chi'(G)$ is the least number of colors so that no two edges of the same color share an endpoint.
-By definition, $mbt(G) \geq \chi'(G)$.
+A {\bf book embedding} \cite{bk79} of a graph $G$ is an outerplane drawing and an edge-partition such that edges in the same part do not cross.
+The parts of the partition are the {\bf pages} of the book embedding.
+The {\bf book thickness} $bt(G)$ of $G$ is the least number of pages in any book embedding while $bt(G,\omega)$ is the least number of pages for the outerplane drawing $(G,\omega)$.